 Why does the website tell me "Your income might be too high to qualify for savings"?
-I reported a low income.
+I reported a low income!

-You and your family may not qualify for assistance if you live in a state that hasn't expanded Medicaid to adults without dependents.
+You and your family might not qualify for assistance if you live in a state that hasn't expanded Medicaid to adults without dependents.
 These states are AL, FL, GA, KS, MS, MO, NC, OK, SC, SD, TN, TX, WI, and WY.

 If you live in one of these states, you need to report a higher income to receive savings.
 To qualify for a federal tax credit that reduces the cost of your Stride plan, you need to report an income of above:

 - $12,760 if you are a 1-person household

 - $17,240 if you are a 2-person household

 - $21,720 if you are a 3-person household